zenodo/developers.zenodo.org/source/includes/oai-pmh/_root.md

-If you need selective harvesting and your use case is not supported by above sets, please [contact us](http://about.zenodo.org/contact/) and we may possible set a specific set for you.
+If you need selective harvesting and your use case is not supported by above sets, please [contact us](http://about.zenodo.org/contact/) and we may possible create a specific set for you.

 ## Update schedule

-Sets are updated once an hour.
+Most updates are available immediately, some few updates are only reflected in the OAI sets once an hour.

-## Rate limit

-The OAI-PMH API is rated limited to one request per 2 seconds.
-We would be grateful if you [notify us](https://zenodo.org/support) that you are harvesting us and in which context.
-It allows us to take your use case into consideration for future developments.

 ## Changes

+**2016-09-12**

+- Deprecated metadata formats `datacite3` and `oai_datacite3`.
+End of life is February 2018.
+- Removed rate limit of 0.5 requests/second.
+- Changed resumption token expiry to two minutes due to major update of our underlying repository software.

 **2014-03-10**